 - Make sure you have at least an hour to prepare the cake.
 See #2.

-- Use a little less butter in the Oreo crust.
+- I used a little less butter in the Oreo crust and the recipe below reflects that.
 More butter made the frozen crust way too firm and cutting was quite difficult.

 - Let the cake sit in the freezer for a lifetime.
 Or at least overnight.